canesin/docker-hpc/slepc/README.md

 Install at /opt/slepc, it is built from on canesin/openblas using clang as compiler.

-- SLEPc maint from git
+- SLEPc 3.7.x
-- PETSc latest stable (3.7.x), AVX optimized
 - OpenBLAS develop, AVX optimized
+- PETSc 3.6.x, AVX optimized
-- MPICH 3.1.x
+    - MPICH
-- METIS 5.1.x
+    - METIS
-- ParMETIS 4.0.x
+    - ParMETIS
-- HYPRE 2.10.x
+    - HYPRE
-- SuperLU_dist 4.x
+    - SuperLU_dist

 ## Usage